All Episodes

 The GOP establishment.

-There's some there's some fascinating numbers here.
+There's some fascinating numbers here.

-The Republican National Committee in 2009 in the gubernatorial race there for uh Bob McDonald, the Republican National Committee spent three times as much money four years ago on the same race as they did this year.
+The Republican National Committee in 2009 in the gubernatorial race there for Bob McDonald, the Republican National Committee spent three times as much money four years ago on the same race as they did this year.

 That's it.

-One million dollars for Ken Cuccinelli, their candidate.
+$1 million for Ken Cuccinelli, their candidate.

 The Chamber of Commerce spent zero helping Cuccinelli.